+Internal applicants, like external candidates, are part of a structured interview process that includes a standardised scoring system to ensure fairness across candidates.
 We work with several recruitment and search agencies who assist in filling our vacancies.
 We actively encourage all agencies to provide gender-balanced shortlists.
 This is of particular importance to us and an essential requirement when recruiting for senior/executive-level roles.

-To further promote diversity and reduce the impact of unconscious bias in recruitment, we will keep ensuring that:

-- All recruitment panels are gender balanced - The leadership team and managers have undertaken unconscious bias training - Our Equality, Diversity and Inclusion policy is shared with the recruitment agencies
+To further promote diversity and reduce the impact of unconscious bias in recruitment, we will keep ensuring that all recruitment panels are gender-balanced, that the leadership team and managers have undertaken unconscious bias training, and that our Equality, Diversity, and Inclusion policy is shared with recruitment agencies.

 We operate a structured gender-neutral pay and reward process.
-A specialist external agency benchmarks all our roles.
-Starting salaries are set according to benchmark, level of skills and experience, fairly and consistently.
+Starting salaries are set according to level of skills and experience of the employee, fairly and consistently.
 Other remuneration, including benefits and bonuses, are set in a structured way across the business.
-The company's remuneration policy is available to all staff.
+The company's Pay and Reward policy is available to all staff.